healthykitchen101/healthykitchen101.com/kettles/reviews/bella/bella-ceramic-kettle-14745.md

 The power switch is made of clear plastic and is positioned at the base of the carafe along the handle.
 It also acts as the indicator light which will illuminate with a blue LED when the kettle is running (+1).
 However, the light isn’t the brightest, so it may not be very easy to spot in the dark.

 The kettle has an automatic shutoff feature which will activate when the thermo fuse detects that the temperature has reached boiling point (+2).
-Keep in mind that this feature will not kick in if you leave the lid open.
-If you do, however, you still don’t have to worry about overheating because the kettle’s boil-dry protection feature will turn off the kettle when no water is present (+2).
+If you leave the lid off, this feature will not work, but there is also an overheating and dry-boil protection feature. (+2).

 ### 5.0 - Ease of Use